neenjaw/shift-tracker/README.md

 1. convert all read to return ___ object and not the PDOstatement object
 2. make use of `$_SERVER['REQUEST_METHOD']` to differentiate GET, PUT, POST, DELETE methods, create unified endpoint

+## Hangups

+- I don't have a solution for shift tags yet... (eg. evd, crrt)

 ## Progress - backend

 - config